yiisoft/yii2/docs/guide/tool-gii.md

 //...
 ```

-Now you need to tell GII about our template.The setting is made in the config file:
+Now you need to tell GII about our template.
+The setting is made in the config file:

 ```php
 // config/web.php for basic app